 Want to dig deeper into composting?
 Check out this blog for more info.

-As you can see, there are a wide variety of ways to learn about the environment and keep kids busy while you’re temporarily homeschooling.
+As you can see, there are a wide variety of ways to learn about the environment and keep kids busy while you’re still at home.
 Want to keep up the work once school resumes?
 Ask your district leadership about becoming an Eco Academy school!
 With age-appropriate lessons and TEKS alignment, Eco Academy – as well as the rest of Texas Disposal Systems – is here to be a resource for you and your family year-round.